PSYCHOL 2005 - Foundations Health & Lifespan Development

 Course Reading; self directed learning, exam preparation; assignment preparation = 124 hours

 Learning Activities SummaryLearning activities are provided at the outset of the course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Related RequirementsPlease note that the major practical report will require you to analyse data using statistics.
-Students who have not completed PSYCHOL 2004 Doing Research in Psychology will need to take steps to ensure they have competency in this area.
-Special workshops will be offered before the practical is due to assist in this.
+Assessment Related RequirementsPlease note that the major practical report will require you to interpret the outputs of data analyses that have been conducted.
+Students who have not completed PSYCHOL 2004 Doing Research in Psychology will need to take steps to ensure they have competency in this area and adhoc workshops or drop-in sessions will be offered to support students in doing so.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending